DarrenJackson/TP24TechTest/TP24/readme.md

 Further API developments could be made to extract invoices based on dates and to refactor the remove logic from payload controller.

+It was devoloped using Rider and used Swagger pages to drive the API for testing.

 ## Payload Assumptions

 * Reference: unique identifier for a payload